armi3/data-structures/README.md

 Course exercises in different languages about data structures, CI and testing.

 ## exercise 1
+- Algorithm to find the sum of the first N natural numbers.
 - Code in C
 - Demo: https://youtu.be/8mKBWEocZ48
 - **Unit testing** with CUnit